kjolley/BIGSdb_documentation/data_query/0070_querying_isolate_data.rst

 .. image:: /images/data_query/query_isolates14.png

-For example, to find all isolates that have designations at >1000 loci, select 'total designations > 1000', then click 'Submit'.
+For example, to find all isolates that have multiple designations at >1000 loci, select 'total designations > 1000', then click 'Submit'.

 .. image:: /images/data_query/query_isolates15.png